Freetz/freetz/docs/libs/README.md

   * **<u>ncurses (libncurses.so)</u><a id='ncurses'></a>**<br>
     ncurses is a programming library providing an API, allowing the programmer to write text user interfaces in a terminal-independent manner.
 It also optimizes screen changes, in order to reduce the latency experienced when using remote shells.
 Ncurses stands for "new curses", and is a replacement for the discontinued 4.4 BSD classic curses.

+  * **<u>ncursesw (libncursesw.so)</u><a id='ncursesw'></a>**<br>
+    ncurses is a programming library providing an API, allowing the programmer to write text user interfaces in a terminal-independent manner.
+It also optimizes screen changes, in order to reduce the latency experienced when using remote shells.
+Ncurses stands for "new curses", and is a replacement for the discontinued 4.4 BSD classic curses.
+Ncursesw has additional wide-character (unicode) support.
+Ncurses and Ncursesw libraries are source-compatible, but not binary-compatible.

   * **<u>neon: libneon (libneon.so)</u><a id='neon'></a>**<br>
     neon is an HTTP and WebDAV client library, with a C language API.